rnmourao/mcda-wpm/README.md

 # Decision Analysis using Weighted Product Model

-As a friendly Data Scientist, coworkers always come to me with different problems to get some help.
+As a friendly Data Scientist, coworkers always come to me with interesting problems to get some help.
 People ask me to create a model, a formula, a chart, something...to solve some quantitative problem.

-In the past six months, a recurring problem appeared for different people: how to decide on the best project, the best item, the best apartment among multiple alternatives, based on multiple criteria?
+In the past six months, a recurring problem appeared for different people: how to decide on the best project, the best item, the best apartment among many alternatives, based on multiple criteria?

 People may think I pick, without hesitation, some amazing Artificial Intelligence algorithm, a Deep Learning classifier, or even a Hill-climbing Ensemble Selection with Bootstrap Sampling.
-However, as Robert Browning said, "Well, less is more, Lucrezia".
+Yet, as Robert Browning said, "Well, less is more, Lucrezia".

 A Weighted Product Model (WPM) is a simple and popular technique to solve Multi-Criteria Decision Analysis problems.
 It basically consists of multiply all attributes values to get a score.
 The higher, the better.